Development of this quiz is in progress.

 A | The start of successor depends on finish of predecessor. |

-B | The finish of successor depends on start of predecessor. |
+B | The start of successor depends on start of predecessor. |

 C | The completion of successor depends on completion of predecessor. |